hoangduytran/blender-manual/manual/modeling/meshes/editing/edge/screw.rst

 Creating a Screw Spindle
 ------------------------

-The Screw operator is perfectly suited for creating helixes without any gaps between the turns.
+The Screw operator is perfectly suited for creating helices without any gaps between the turns.

 #.
 Open Blender and enter *Edit Mode* for the default cube.
 #.
 Delete all vertices by pressing :kbd:`X` or :kbd:`Delete`.